Skip to main content

 You can create multiple tagging policies, for example one policy that applies to all resources, and another one that applies to certain resource types.
 To create a tagging policy, log in to Infracost Cloud and go to the Governance > Tagging policies page, and follow the steps below.

-b.
+a.
 Define tag keys and values

-You can define what tag keys are mandatory, which tag values are allowed, and make it easy for engineers to take action.
 You can also validate tag values using a regular expression (ECMAScript is used).
 Partial matches are used, so for example dev will match dev, development and api-development; but .*-dev-.* will not match development.
+In this case, it's helpful to include a brief description of allowed values and examples in the tag key's custom message box.

 Define tag keys and values.